Non-perturbative quarkonium dissociation rates in strongly coupled quark-gluon plasma: Heavy-quarkonium dissociation rates

 Let us first quantify the effect of the binding energy.
 Toward this end, we calculate the threshold momentum, $\pth$, minimally required for an incoming thermal parton to dissociate the bound state, based on energy-momentum conservation:

 where $\varepsilon_{i,\text{th}}= \sqrt{m_i^2+{\pth}^2}$ denotes the energy of the thermal parton at threshold.
 Solving (\ref{eq:sth}) for $\pth$, we obtain

 Note that charmonia generally have a higher dissociation threshold than bottomonia with the same binding energy, since {for the same $\cm$ energy $\Ecm$}, the smaller charm-quark mass results in a larger $\cm$ momentum {(see (\ref{eq:pcm}))}, thereby necessitating a faster light parton to break the bound state.
-On the other hand, for the same momentum, the larger energy of a gluon relative to a light quark in the $\cm$ frame implies that gluons are less effective at breaking quarkonia.
+On the other hand, for the same momentum, the larger energy of a gluon relative to a light quark in the $\cm$ frame implies that gluons are less effective at breaking up quarkonia.
 The left panel of figure~\ref{fig:thresholds} illustrates the dependence of the threshold momentum, required for an incoming light quark or gluon to dissociate a bottomonium at rest in a QGP medium, as a function of its binding at $T=194\,$MeV.
-At this temperature, within the SCS, a light quark must have a momentum of at least $\pth\approx 1.5\,$GeV to dissociate the $\Upsilon(1S)$ ($\approx1.2\,$GeV for $J/\psi$), while a gluon requires $\pth\approx 2.3\,$GeV ($\approx2.2\,$GeV for $J/\psi$).
+At this temperature, within the SCS, a light quark must have a momentum of at least $\pth\approx 1.5(1.2)\,$GeV to dissociate the $\Upsilon(1S)$ ($J/\psi$), while a gluon requires $\pth\approx 2.3\,$GeV ($\approx2.2\,$GeV for $J/\psi$).
 The suppression of the dissociation rate with increasing $E_B$ is primarily driven by the decreasing number density of thermal partons above $\pth$, given by

-As illustrated in the right panel of figure~\ref{fig:thresholds}, the number density of light partons with sufficient energy to dissociate a quarkonium state is markedly suppressed as $E_B$ increases.
-At $E_B=1\,$GeV, the density of light quarks above threshold is reduced by three orders of magnitude, while the density of gluons decreases by five orders of magnitude relative to the $E_B=0$ case.
+As illustrated in the right panel of figure~\ref{fig:thresholds}, the number density of light partons with sufficient energy to dissociate a quarkonium is markedly suppressed as $E_B$ increases.
+At $E_B=1\,$GeV, the density of light quarks above threshold is reduced by more than three orders of magnitude, while the density of gluons decreases by over five orders of magnitude relative to the $E_B=0$ case.

 The resulting bottomonium dissociation rates as a function of 3-momemtum are compiled in figure~\ref{fig:b_SCS_rates_EB} (which also includes results for additional binding energies to fill in some of the gaps in $E_B$).
 We find that the rates are most sensitive to $E_B$ at small quarkonium three-momenta, closely following the trend of the thermal-parton number density depicted in the right panel of figure~\ref{fig:thresholds}.
 On the other hand, a much milder dependence is found at high momenta, as the increased available $\cm$ energy in the collision pushes down the threshold momentum substantially.